 What is the best MLB team of all time?
-The Los Angeles Dodgers are the best baseball team as the reigning World Series champions, but it would be a stretch to call them the greatest team in MLB history.
+The Atlanta Braves are the best baseball team as the reigning World Series champions, but no one would call them the greatest team in MLB history.

 A lot of factors help determine what is the best MLB team of all time.
 It’s more than just winning the World Series, as teams like the San Francisco Giants and Kansas City Royals scrapped their way to earning the Commissioner’s Trophy.

 Of course, it’s also not determined entirely based on MLB standings.
 You just have to look back at the 2001 Seattle Mariners, who tied the record for most wins in MLB season (116) and then collapsed in the American League Championship Series.